-The flanking stones are usually slightly smaller and although they may be the same shape as the centre stone, using fancy shaped diamonds is also very effective.
-For example, pear or baguette diamonds either side of a round brilliant help to emphasise the centre stone and give the design a tapered look.
+The flanking stones are usually slightly smaller and although they may be the same shape as the centre stone, using fancy-shaped diamonds is also very effective.
+For example, pear or baguette diamonds on either side of a round brilliant help to emphasise the centre stone and give the design a tapered look.

 A border of miniature diamonds encircles the centre stone, making it appear larger and adding extra sparkle and detail.
 Surround set jewellery often mimics vintage designs and creates a feeling of opulence.

-Three near-identical diamonds set side-by-side, said to symbolise the past, present and future.
+Three near-identical diamonds set side-by-side are said to symbolise the past, present and future.
 This type of setting is a classic engagement ring style and is also more and more being bought to celebrate a 3-year anniversary.